 Remember that unsecured hotspots like the ones in most airports come with their own set of risks.
-Your data isn’t encrypted as it moves across these kind of networks, which means protecting yourself with a VPN on every device is essential.
+Your data isn’t encrypted as it moves across these kind of networks, which means it’s essential to protect yourself with a VPN on every device you use.

 If paying for faster service is an option and prices aren’t too bad, spending the money may be worth it to everything done before your plane takes off.
 If not, it’s time for plan B.